 is eventually quasilinear in $n$ with period dividing $n_1 + \cdots + n_k$.
 As this often does not divide the product $n_1 \cdots n_k$, the rational expressions in Proposition~\ref{p:weightedeuler} and Theorem~\ref{t:augmentedbigthm} will not have numerators with finite degree.

 \begin{prob} Develop an analogue of Proposition~\ref{p:weightedeuler} and Theorem~\ref{t:augmentedbigthm} for $S$-invariants whose periods do not divide the product $n_1 \cdots n_k$. \end{prob}

 Given $n \in S$, define the simplicial complex $\nabla_n$ with vertex set $\mathsf Z(n)$ where $F \subset \mathsf Z(n)$ is a face of $\nabla_n$ whenever there is some generator appearing in every factorization in~$F$.
-The complex $\nabla_n$ is topologically equivalent to $\Delta_n$, and thus is sometimes used in place of $\Delta_n$ when examining Hilbert series of numerical semigroups via Theorem~\ref{t:bigthm}.
+The complex $\nabla_n$ is topologically equivalent to $\Delta_n$ (this was first observed in \cite{minimalresolutionmonomialalgebras}), and thus is sometimes used in place of $\Delta_n$ when examining Hilbert series of numerical semigroups via Theorem~\ref{t:bigthm}.

 \begin{prob} Find labelings of the simplicial complex $\nabla_n$ so that the weighted and augmented Euler characteristic matches those of $\Delta_n$. \end{prob}